alec-horwitz/kanyeClickerPlus/README.md

 Frontend:

-Navigate to the frontEnd folder and run the following commands:
+Navigate to the frontEnd/frontend folder and run the following commands:
 * npm install
 * npm start